 Dr. Catherine Carter-Snell is the Nurse Education Scholar and an Associate Professor with the School of Nursing and Midwifery.
 Her background is Emergency and forensic nursing, working with victims of trauma, assault and disaster.
 The focus of her research is on prevention of violence and early effective interventions if violence or trauma occur to prevent negative consequences.
 One example is interventions to minimize post traumatic stress disorder after violence.
 Dr. Carter-Snell was working in Edmonton Emergency in the immediate aftermath of the 1987 tornado and with evacuation centres in Calgary after the 2013 flood.
 She has also been part of regional disaster planning in her previous roles as Emergency nurse manager, coordinator and Emergency nurse educator.

-Dr. Patricia Kostouros is an Associate Professor in the Department of Child Studies and Social Work at Mount Royal University.
+Dr. Patricia Kostouros is a Professor in the Department of Child Studies and Social Work at Mount Royal University.
 Patricia’s research interests include Vicarious Trauma and Compassion Fatigue, the topic of her Master’s thesis, and a PhD thesis on Depictions of Suffering in the post-secondary human service classroom.
 Patricia holds non-competitive research grants as a collaborative partner in research related to Intimate Partner Violence on post-secondary campuses.
 Patricia provides Critical Incident Debriefing for a youth serving agency in Calgary and most of her career has been related to crisis management.